Irelands Oldest Pubs

 T & H Doolan’s – Waterford – 1400

-The oldest tavern in Waterford, this establishment is said to date to 1400.
-The walls in the lounge were built over 800 years ago by the Normans.
-The pub is officially under preservation as a historical site.
+The oldest tavern in Waterford, once owned by the Clancy Brothers is said to date back to 1400.
+The walls in the lounge, built over 800 years ago by the Normans – the pub is officially under preservation as a historical site.

 Grace Neills – Down – 1611